top of page

 Sciatica

 Sciatica describes a symptom pattern where irritation of the sciatic nerve causes pain that travels from the lower back into the buttock and down the leg.
+Many experienced clinicians view sciatica as a symptom rather than a diagnosis however, and the dedicated article in our patient knowledge centre, (which hosts articles based more on patient led questions, versus specific conditions), digs in to this topic deeper.

 Leg-dominant pain, pins and needles, burning sensations, or electric-type pain are common features.
 Not all leg pain is true sciatica, which is why proper assessment matters.